 Rory Sutherland, Sweat the small stuff at TED

-In his talks and interviews Rory Sutherland, a British advertising executive, likes to give his unorthodox and thought provoking views on how to solve big problems in today’s world.
+Rory Sutherland, a British advertising executive and a famous advocate of applied behavioral economics, often likes to give his thought provoking views on how to solve big problems in today’s world.

 The opening quote above is taken from his TED talk titled Sweat the small stuff, where Rory takes notice of our tendency to overthink solutions for big problems.

-Now connect this with his other talk, Life lessons from an ad man, where he proposes that many problems can be solved by changing human perception and thinking laterally instead of acting directly against the circumstances:
+Related to this, in his other talk, Life lessons from an ad man, Sutherland proposes that many problems can be solved by changing human perception and thinking laterally instead of acting directly against the circumstances:

 How many problems of life can be solved actually by tinkering with perception, rather than that tedious, hardworking and messy business of actually trying to change reality?